Becka Mckiness

 I can capture your cocktail hour and reception venue decorations

 If you decide to wait until the ceremony you can stage some beautiful "anticipation photos."
 This is when you do not see your partner but you capture that moment of anticipation.
 For example standing back to back or holding hands behind a door.
-Some couples decide to read a note or even their vows to each other.
-I highly suggest this, especially if you have a videographer.

 Are there multiple locations?